ericclaus14/CyrusBackupSolution/README.md

 * A Windows Firewall rule allowing UDP port 69 inbound (this rule can be disabled).
 This rule MUST be named "TFTP" (without the quotes).
 * Microsoft IIS.
 Create new site in IIS pointing to the Dashboard folder inside of Cyrus's root directory (C:\CyrusBackupSolution\Dashboard).
 * The Posh-SSH PowerShell module.
 Install this by running 'Install-Module Posh-SSH' from an elevated PowerShell session.
+* The 7Zip4PowerShell module.
+Install this by running 'Install-Module 7Zip4PowerShell' from an elevated PowerShell session.
 * Storage media to hold the backups (at least two external hard drives are recommended).
 * A domain account with permissions for the following (it is recommended to have a domain account dedicated to Cyrus that is only used by Cyrus):
    * Read permissions on all Group Policy Objects (if backing up Group Policy Objects)